 Pharmacy Benefit Manager (PBM) Contracting

-For more than 20 years, Wiley Rein lawyers have represented health plans in their procurement of and contracting with pharmacy benefit managers (PBMs) for Mail, Retail and Specialty drug services in connection with commercial and government programs.
+For more than 20 years, Wiley Rein lawyers have represented health plans in their procurement of and contracting with pharmacy benefit managers (PBMs) for Mail, Retail and Specialty drug services in connection with commercial and government health care programs.
 The PBM engagements for which we typically are retained often involve health plans with annual drug spend in the billions (e.g., $4 billion in annual drug spend for one of our clients; $8 billion for another).
 Our lawyers have negotiated with many of the major players in this arena, including CVS Caremark (CVS Health), ESI (including the former Medco), Catamaran (now OptumRx), and Prime Therapeutics.

 PBM prescription drug pricing mechanics are extremely complex, constantly evolving and often proposed in a convoluted way.
 Our attorneys are highly skilled and experienced at mapping the financial and operational concepts and pricing mechanics into clear, concise, enforceable contract terms that maximize health plans’ leverage, incentivize optimal operational performance, and anticipate potential market fluctuations.